rswilkens/aclpub2-Tutorial/README.md

 The scripts to generate the proceedings accept as input a set of `.yml` files and directories.
 A YML file is a text document that contains data formatted using YAML (YAML Ain't Markup Language), a human-readable data format used for data serialization.
 You can open a YML file in any text editor (or source code editor).
 Examples and usage of YAML syntax can be found [here](https://www.w3schools.io/file/yaml-arrays/).

 The following `.yml` files should be provided to the generation scripts.
-Files 1,2, 3 and 6 should be manually edited with information concerning your conference/workshops, while files from 4, 5 and 7 can be automatically exported from OpenReview (or manyally edited if you are not using OpenReview).
+Files 1,2, 3 and 6 should be manually edited with information concerning your conference/workshops, while files 4, 5 and 7 can be automatically exported from OpenReview (or manyally edited if you are not using OpenReview).

 1. conference_details.yml
 2. sponsors.yml